Du4nG/SSG-2/content/posts/loop/index.md

 again, just, come to your senses that's the neat part, you don't
 You were there, flesh and bone
+If this isn't nice, what is ?
 Let's teach fish how to swim
 you don't see that everyday
 things happen for a reason
 My theory, it has holes
 what's the catch here ?
+to infinity and beyond
 let's keep it this way
-to infinity and beyond
 in the nick of time
 get the job done
 here's the catch
-vestige of hope
 give me a break
 bridge that gap
 to amount to